ghidalgo93/cygnus/README.md

 This is a fork of the v0.5 Cygnus Keyboard by [juhakaup](https://github.com/juhakaup), a sub 40% Dactyl Manuform inspired ergonomic split keyboard.

 ## Warning!
-Work in progress!
+Work in progress

 If you want to print a version for yourself, you may need to modify the prints to get the parts to fit properly.

 I consider this still to be a prototype.
 Although it is very usable at this stage.

 Here is some modifications Jujakaup was/is planning to make:

-  * Make the upper and lower halves fit better together.
+* Make the upper and  ower halves fit better together.
 * Better placement for fasteners and feet.
 * Support for different sizes of micro-controllers.
 * Refine the shape a bit.
 * Support a few more configurations.
 * Rework the Fusion 360 file for the possible release.

 ## 3D printed parts

 There are two versions of the case at the moment: with or without hot swap sockets.

 To use the hot swap sockets, you need to print the separate left and right files of the case top.